Spomky-Labs/lexik-jose-bridge/Resources/doc/Use.md

 Almost everything is done for you by the bundle.

 The key sets are automatically generated at first use.
-However, as the key generation may be long, this bundle provide a service that will generate them during the cache warmup.
+However, as the key generation may be long (e.g. for 4096+ bits RSA keys), this bundle provides a service that will generate them during the cache warmup.

-When the bundle is correctly configured, then execute the following command:
+When the bundle is correctly configured, execute the following command:

 ```sh
 bin/console cache:warmup
 ```